California Residential Lease Agreement Form

 Rent Grace Period

 The state of California does not require landlords to extend a grace period for late rent payments.
-The rent is due on the date listed in the lease agreement.
+The rent is due on the date listed in the California rent agreement form.

 Security Deposits